 For smaller intimate weddings, a 3-4.00 pm ceremony works well.
 Formal photography will be finished within the hour, that leaves a short gap for guests to chill and the Bride and Groom to have a couple shoot, Some squeeze a bus in, or use a bus to take them to the evening reception, with a really quick shoot in a lovely location on the way.

-If you are wanting couple shoots and location shoots marrying earlier is a great idea.
+If you want couple shoots and location shoots, marrying earlier is a great idea.

-Bear in mind, weddings with lots of Bridesmaids take a lot of preparation time, if your Bridal preparation team wants all morning with you, you will need to push the wedding back slightly later.
+Remember, weddings with lots of Bridesmaids take a lot of preparation time.
+If your Bridal preparation team wants all morning with you, you will need to push the wedding back slightly later.

-Weddings between 11-1.00 pm during June, July and August are very hot and are usually avoided unless everyone can get indoors quickly.
+Weddings between 11-1.00 pm during June, July and August are boiling and are usually avoided unless everyone can get indoors quickly.